University of East Anglia

 Academic

-• A minimum of a 2:1 degree in Psychology, conferring GBC with confirmation of outcome provided by the start of the shortlisting process in February or equivalent.
+• A minimum of a 2:1 degree in Psychology, conferring GBC with confirmation of outcome provided by the start of the shortlisting process in February.

 Alternatively:

-• A minimum of a 2:1 honours degree in another subject (or equivalent), with completion of a conversion programme conferring GBC.
+• A minimum of a 2:1 honours degree in another subject, with completion of a conversion programme conferring GBC.

-• A minimum of a 2:1 honours degree obtained abroad, with subsequent confirmation from the BPS that the candidate has obtained GBC
+• A minimum of a 2:1 honours degree or equivalent obtained abroad, with subsequent confirmation from the BPS that the candidate has obtained GBC.
+For degrees obtained abroad we will use our own university conversion criteria to determine degree equivalency.

 • An applicant with a 2:2 in their undergraduate degree will be considered where the applicant has successfully completed (at the point of application) a postgraduate research programme at Masters, PhD or DPhil level.
-This course must be classified as a research degree (i.e. a Masters by research).
-The research component would normally be at least 50% of the course.
-A taught master’s degree, including a taught master’s degree in research methods, is not sufficient.
+Please note that many Master’s degrees are taught degrees and so do not meet this criterion.
+The course must be classified as a research degree (e.g. a Master’s by research).
+The research component (e.g. dissertation or thesis) must contribute at least 50% to the final award.
+A taught master’s degree, including a taught master’s degree in research methods, is not sufficient, nor is any programme where the taught components exceed 50%.

 A flowchart outlining these requirements is provided and will answer many questions from prospective candidates.